GripQA/grip-attendance/README.md

 quotes, the quotes get included in the value string.
 If you absolutely have to use quotes, for the trailing blanks, make use of the following directives in the config file (if you're using single quotes').
-These allow the program to trim the quotes, while maintaining the trailing blanks.
+These allow the program to trim the quotes, while maintaining the trailing blanks:

     TRIM_QUOTES = yes
     QUOTE_CHAR = '

-* Changes made to a section will only apply to processing of that section's corresponding data file

 Installation
 ----------------------